joshua-cheng2210/faceDetector-AWS/README.md

     - using jest to run the test cases
     - how to test:
         - test the behaviour of the components and functions and not how they are implemented
+- used AWS
+    - stored the code in an s3 bucket
+    - used AWS cloud front to host the website --> cloud front is a CDN that caches your website to all the servers
+    - (optional) used AWS amplify for automatic deployment of the website

 # to run the front end website through docker image
 note: this is unnecessary if you are running the website through render.com